oracle-livelabs/apex/approvals-component/1-approval-management.md

 In this lab, you will:
 - Create an APEX Application
-- Create and run SQL Script
+- Create and Run SQL Script
 - Add Users

 ## Task 1: Create an Application
-In this lab, you create a new application named Expense Tracker.
+In this lab, you create a new application named **Expense Tracker**.

 1. If you have not already logged into your Oracle APEX workspace, sign in using the workspace name, email, and password you signed up with.